jdlph/wxlib/mio/README.md

 ### Subproject Composition
 To use mio as a subproject, copy the mio repository to your project's dependencies/externals folder.
-If your project is version controlled using git, a git submodule or git subtree can be used to syncronize with the updstream repository.
+If your project is version controlled using git, a git submodule or git subtree can be used to synchronize with the upstream repository.
 The [use](https://services.github.com/on-demand/downloads/submodule-vs-subtree-cheat-sheet/) and [relative advantages](https://andrey.nering.com.br/2016/git-submodules-vs-subtrees/) of these git facilities is beyond the scope of this document, but in brief, each may be established as follows:

 ```sh